Syndicalism: Before World War I

 In Portugal, the 5 October 1910 revolution that led to the deposition of the king was followed by a strike wave throughout the country.
 After the police occupied the offices of an agricultural union, syndicalists called for a general strike.
 During the strike, Lisbon was controlled by workers and there were armed uprisings in several other cities.
 In 1912, the strike wave ebbed off.
 Italian syndicalists successfully organized agricultural workers in the Po Valley by uniting different parts of agricultural working class.
 They were most successful in areas where the reformist union Federterra had been thwarted by employers.
 Syndicalists led large strikes by farm workers in Parma and Ferrara in 1907–1908; these strikes failed as a result of employers' strikebreaking tactics and infighting among workers.
 In 1911–1913, syndicalists played an important role in a large strike wave in Italy's industrial centers.
 The syndicalist union confederation USI was formed in 1912 by veterans of both strike movements.

 British Wobblies were involved in two major strikes in Scotland, one at Argyll Motor Works and the second at a Singer Corporation's sewing machine factory in Clydebank.
 In 1906, several industrial unionists began to spread their ideas and organize workers at Singer's.
-The organized the 1911 strike at Singer after a woman was fired for not working hard enough.
+They organized the 1911 strike at Singer after a woman was fired for not working hard enough.
 The strike was cleverly defeated by management and most activists lost their jobs.
 The ISEL leader Tom Mann was also at the center of several labor disputes during the Great Labour Unrest, including the 1911 Liverpool general transport strike where he chaired the strike committee.
 In Ireland, Larkin and the ITGWU led 20,000 during the 1913 Dublin lockout.
 After the ITGWU attempted to unionize the Dublin United Tramway Company and tram workers went on strike, the city's employers threatened to fire any workers who did not sign a pledge to not support the ITGWU, thereby turning the dispute into a city-wide conflict in late September.
 Workers' resistance crumbled in January 1914.